SeisoLLC/cookiecutter-python/CONTRIBUTING.md

 To contribute to this project, please fork the repository and open a pull request with your changes.

-Also, see our Contributors Code of Conduct [here](./.github/CONTRIBUTING.md).
+Also, see our Contributors Code of Conduct here: [./.github/CONTRIBUTING.md](./.github/CONTRIBUTING.md).

 ## Updating the dependencies